DatMai/Udacity-Data-Science-Project-4/README.md

 - Feature Engineering: Creating new features that would be utilized in the modeling process.

 - Modeling: Employing various machine learning algorithms, including Logistic Regression, Random Forest, Gradient Boosted Trees, Linear SVM, and Naive Bayes, to build predictive models.

+## File Descriptions:
+Within the project, you will find the following files:

+1. Exploratory Notebook:

+- This notebook contains the code and analysis showcasing the process of predicting churn.
+Markdown cells are utilized throughout the notebook to provide explanations of the steps taken.

+2. HTML File:

+- An HTML version of the exploratory notebook is available for easy viewing and accessibility.